din-s/dpay-frontend/README.md

 - Two-Way Data Binding: Components leverage two-way data binding for seamless interaction between the user interface and application logic.
 - Pagination: The transaction list includes pagination functionality for easy navigation through a large number of entries.
 - Table Sorting: Transactions can be sorted based on date and amount for better organization.
+- CSV Export: Export all of the transactions.

 **Project Setup Steps:**
 Clone the Repository: